gicentre/prettier-plugin-elm/README.md

 ## Install

-It is recommended to use local copies of Prettier and its Elm plugin in every project folder as it makes their behaviour more predictable:
+It is recommended to keep local copies of Prettier and its Elm plugin in every project folder as it makes their behaviour more predictable:

 ```bash
 cd /path/to/project